 Travel will always be a rewarding and rich experience, if not because of the people I meet or the things I see and do, but for the deeply rewarding personal things I achieve, that only I will ever see.

-Travel for me has never just been about travelling to and exploring a wonderful destination but also a journey into myself.
+For me, it has never just been about travelling to and exploring a wonderful destination but also a journey into myself.

-Travel has enriched my life in a way nothing else has and I am thankful every day I have had those experiences.
+Travel has enriched my life in a way nothing else has, and I am thankful every day I have had those experiences.
 And continue to have them.

 In fact, travel is such a “normal” part of my life now I take groups overseas.

-Sometimes what you think is an adversity turns into an amazing opportunity.
+Sometimes what you think is adversity turns into an amazing opportunity.
 Because by helping myself I can now help others.